-Put the dried fruit in a large saucepan and stir in the spice, orange juice and zest, orange liqueur and port.
+- Put the dried fruit in a large saucepan and stir in the mixed spice, orange juice and zest, orange liqueur and port.
 Stir well and place over a low heat.
 Bring to a gentle simmer, stirring regularly.
-Allow to bubble for 3-4 minutes or until the liquid is almost all absorbed, stirring occasionally.
-Remove from the heat and leave to cool for 30 minutes.
+Allow to bubble for 3-4 mins or until the liquid is almost all absorbed, stirring occasionally.
+Remove from the heat and leave to cool for 30 mins.

-Preheat the oven to 150°C/fan 130°C/Gas Mark 2.
-Butter and line the base and sides of a 23cm round cake tin with three layers of nonstick baking paper, greasing with a little extra butter between each layer of paper to help it stick.
+- Preheat the oven to gas 2, 150°C, fan 130°C. Butter and line the base and sides of a 23cm round cake tin with three layers of baking paper, greasing with a little extra butter between each layer of paper to help it stick.

+- Put 2 tbsp of cold water in a large mixing bowl and sprinkle over 250ml of the royal icing sugar.
+Beat together with an electric whisk until very smooth.
+Add a further 225g of royal icing sugar and another 1 ½ tbsp cold water.
 Whisk slowly at first and then with more speed until the icing is very smooth and forms thick peaks.
 You may need to add a little more water or royal icing sugar, but do so sparingly as you reach the right consistency.
-Once you are happy, continue whisking for a further 5 minutes.
+Once you are happy, continue whisking for a further 5 mins.
 Set aside.

-Press the marzipan into a flat ball and roll out on a surface lightly dusted with icing sugar until around 5mm thick.
-Using the 23cm cake tin as a template, cut around the marzipan and then lift carefully onto the cake and trim a little if necessary.
-(Make leftover marzipan into little sweets and pop into petit fours cases to serve with coffee.)
+- Press the marzipan into a flat ball and roll out on a surface lightly dusted with icing sugar until around 5mm thick.
+Using the 23cm cake tin as a template, cut around the marzipan and then lift carefully onto the cake and trim a little if necessary (you could make leftover marzipan into little sweets and pop into petit fours cases to serve with coffee).

 This is perfect for a treat but maybe not for everyday!

 Freezing and defrosting guidelines